mlswg/mls-architecture/draft-omara-mls-architecture.md

 A Group using a Messaging Service (MS) comprises a set of participants called Members where each Member is typically expected to own multiple devices, called Clients.
+A group may be as small as two members (the simple case of person to person messaging) or as large as thousands.
 In order to communicate securely, Group Members initially use services at their disposal to obtain the necessary secrets and credentials required for security.